Garllon/ruby-mentorship/lessons/4-practise.md

 day => Tag
 ```

-This looks liek this in ruby:
+This looks like this in ruby:
 ```ruby
 { "hello" => "Hallo", "day" => "Tag" }
 ```